 Deutsch: Lehren und Lernen

-Deutsch: Lehren und Lernen is the journal for teachers of German at all levels and in all sectors.
+Deutsch: Lehren und Lernen is the Language Zone for teachers of German at all levels and in all sectors, available to ALL members.
 It includes articles on teaching German, on the German language and on contemporary Germany.
 There are also reviews of publications about Germany and of resources for teaching German, plus details of forthcoming events.
-Each issue has a News and Notes section informing readers about cultural and political events in the German-speaking countries
+It includes regular News and Notes sections informing readers about cultural and political events in the German-speaking countries.

 Articles are in English or German.
 Contributions reach us from inside and outside the UK.
-As in all the ALL journals, contributions submitted to Deutsch: Lehren und Lernen are peer reviewed and published subject to approval by independent referees.
+Contributions submitted to Deutsch: Lehren und Lernen are peer reviewed and published online subject to approval by independent referees.

 Editor: Wanda Marshall